hlef/juliet/docs/basics-howto.md

     # the directory in themes/ that contain your theme
     theme: sample

-The set of required entries in the configuration file may vary depending on the theme you are using.
+The set of required entries in the configuration file may vary depending on your theme.
 You can find more informations about it in your theme directory, under `themes/your_theme/README`.

 ### Blog posts under *posts/*

-Juliet posts are divided in two parts.
+Juliet posts go to the `posts/` directory and are divided in two parts:
  * The *header*, containing YAML-formatted informations about the post
  * The post's *body*, in in the original [Markdown syntax](https://daringfireball.net/projects/markdown/syntax)